Sarocha Chankimha: Diversification (2024–25)

-In 2024 she signed with The Venture Management.
+In January 2024, Sarocha signed with The Venture Management, a boutique talent consultancy founded in 2023 by Nichapat Suphap.

-In May 2024, Freen attended the 77th Cannes Film Festival as a "Women in Cinema" honoree.
-She was featured in the Women in Cinema panel at the Variety Global Conversations event presented by the Red Sea International Film Festival.
-She appeared on the digital cover of Vanity Fair magazine (EU) as one of the "Six Women in Cinema".
+In May 2024, Sarocha attended the 77th Cannes Film Festival as a "Women in Cinema" honoree, invited by the Red Sea International Film Festival (RSIFF).
+She participated in the Variety Global Conversations / RSIFF Women in Cinema panel, during which she spoke about the international reach of Thai Girls' Love drama.
+She was featured on the digital cover of the European edition of Vanity Fair as part of its "Six Women in Cinema" feature.